paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/important_measures.md

 Typical structural importance measures are using a reliability of 0.5 for all components or calculating a mean value of the importance over the interval $R_{i} \in \left\lbrack 0;1 \right\rbrack.$

 This assumption is not realistic for space systems.
 The relevant range of component reliabilities for highly reliable space systems is much smaller.
 Even if the failure rates for the components are not known, a conservative assumption about the order of magnitude of the worst case failure rates allows defining a relevant interval.
 To account for this, the reduced structural importance has been defined as mean value of the Birnbaum importance for component reliability in the range between $R_{\min}$ and 1.
-It is assumed that all components of the system have reliability equal to or greater than $R_{\min}$ at the end of the considered time interval, although the exact failure rates are not known, but only the rough order of magnitude Error: Reference source not found.
+It is assumed that all components of the system have reliability equal to or greater than $R_{\min}$ at the end of the considered time interval, although the exact failure rates are not known, but only the rough order of magnitude {cite:t}`sys-vahl1998interaktive`.
 That means, for each component the reliability is set to $R_{\min}$ and to 1 for the lower and upper boundary.

 (syst_equation4_56)=
 ````{admonition} Equation